 Not all units have the same trapways, but what is the difference?
 With a large trapway, the toilet can push more waste, but that’s not always necessary.
 Units with larger trapways can be more expensive, but a standard trapway is good enough for most people.

-#1.
-Distance Between Toilet Flange and Back Wall
+1 – Toilet Flange and Back Wall Distance

 While taking measurements from behind the wall, be sure to center the toilet flange at a distance of 12 inches from the wall.
 This usually applies to most toilets with this size of a rough-in, but if your model is different, pay attention to the difference.

-#2.
-Distance Between Center of Unit and Sidewall
+2 – Center of Unit and Sidewall Distance

 This measurement shouldn’t be less than 15 inches because it’s the distance between your new toilet and the sidewall, or any other fixture, on both sides.
 For example, if the tub is next to your commode, it should be at least 15 inches away or more.

-#3.
-Distance Between Front of the Toilet and Other Fixtures
+3 – Front of the Toilet and Other Fixtures Distance

 This measurement might vary between countries since it mainly relies on local plumbing codes for standard distance.
 If plumbing requirements in your area are under IPC, you will need, at a minimum, 21 inches of clearance.
 However, if you live in a city that is under UPC, you will need at least 24 inches instead.
 Remember, this is the amount of space between the front-most side of your toilet and any wall, door, or other similar obstruction.